 TGbe editor: Please update the now shifted 4th paragraph in this subclause as shown below:

-The Nontransmitted BSSIDs Critical Update Flag subfield is reserved except when the Capability Information field is carried outside the Basic Multi-Link element in a Beacon or a Probe Response frame transmitted by an AP corresponding to the transmitted BSSID in a multiple BSSID set and there exists at least one AP in the multiple BSSID set that is affiliated with an AP MLD.
-An AP affiliated with an AP MLD sets the Nontransmitted BSSIDs Critical Update Flag subfield to 1 if the Critical Update Flag subfield of the Nontransmitted BSSID Capability field is set to 1 in at least one nontransmitted BSSID profile in the Multiple BSSID element in the same frame.
-Otherwise the AP sets the subfield to 0.
+An AP affiliated with an AP MLD sets the Nontransmitted BSSIDs Critical Update Flag subfield to 1 if the Critical Update Flag subfield of the Nontransmitted BSSID Capability field (see 9.4.2.71 (Nontransmitted BSSID Capability element)) is set to 1 in at least one Nontransmitted BSSID Profile subelement carried in the Multiple BSSID element in the same frame.
+Otherwise, the AP sets the Nontransmitted BSSIDs Critical Update Flag subfield to 0.

 x-x-x-x-x-x-x-x- End of changes related to CID 15356 - x-x-x-x-x-x-x-x